 The new NOAA and Department of Commerce initiative in Fairmont will arguably be the largest cybersecurity activity in the state.

 Rep. David McKinley, R-W.Va. has been touting the critical need for a robust cybersecurity effort since August 2016, when he hosted a cybersecurity forum in Fairmont.

 “North Central West Virginia is well positioned to become a center for activity in the cybersecurity field,” McKinley said.
 “The work that will be done in Fairmont for NOAA and the Department of Commerce is a beachhead for further growth.
 With WVU and other universities nearby and the presence of a variety of federal agencies in the area, we need to take advantage of opportunities like this.
 This is a chance to show federal agencies and the private sector that this area is an excellent place to locate.”

 Sen. Shelley Moore Capito, R-W.Va. and Sen. Joe Manchin, D-W.Va. have both offered support for the latest announcement.

-“NOAA and the Commerce department’s decision to place the agency’s cybersecurity headquarters operation in Fairmont is welcomed news,” Capito said.
+“NOAA and the Commerce department’s decision to place the agency’s cybersecurity headquarters operation in Fairmont is welcomed post,” Capito said.
 “I have worked closely with Commerce Secretary Ross and NOAA leadership to help them understand the value of operating in West Virginia and expanding the work NOAA can do here.
 The availability of such a significant contracting opportunity in North Central West Virginia provides another building block for critically needed economic diversity.”

 Manchin said: “I’m excited to see this investment in North Central West Virginia.
 I’m proud of the work NOAA is conducting at the Fairmont facility and look forward to their continued success throughout the region.”